johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-### Out there ###
+This reminds us of the problem of *new wine*, which Jesus described to his disciples (Luke 5:36-38).
+Like new wine in an old wineskin, discipleship is a *disruptive reality*.
+It disrupts the status quo, the normal, natural flow of things.
+It challenges lukewarm allegiances to Christ.
+It disrupts predictable, cyclical patterns of development.

-Discipleship doesn't need to take place in church buildings.
-And, in reality, it can at best only *start* to be catalysed within discipleship and discussion groups.
-We are only truly formed into disciples when our faith, our convictions, our encounters with God and the challenge to follow the Messiah wholeheartedly, begin to transform the way we live.
+Discipleship doesn't require a church building to take place.
+And it can only *start* to be catalysed within discipleship and discussion groups.
+We are truly formed into disciples when our faith, our convictions, our encounters with God and the challenge to follow the Messiah wholeheartedly begin to transform the way we live.

-Thus discipleship must be lived and worked out practically: in our homes and our workplaces, amongst the families and communities with whom we live and work and share our lives.
+Discipleship must be lived and worked out practically: in our homes and our workplaces, amongst the families and communities with whom we live and work and share our lives.
 There, a disciple of Christ can influence tens, maybe hundreds of people who may never visit or join a congregation.

-## Facilitating Discipleship Groups ##
+## Facilitating MPD Groups ##

+This section looks at some of the practical dynamics involved in facilitating MPD groups.

-1. [Facilitating role]
+-	[Facilitating role]
 -	[Discipleship group format]
 -	[Practical considerations]

 ### Facilitating role ###

-Facilitating Maize Plant Discipleship differs from many, possibly most, traditional teaching, training and leadership roles, because it is an intentionally open, reflective group-orientated learning process, in which learners are invited to participate fully.
+Facilitating Maize Plant Discipleship differs from much teaching and training, because it does not encourage rote learnting, but is an intentionally open, reflective group-orientated learning process, in which all kinds of leaders and learners are invited to participate together.

 #### Who can facilitate? ####

 A facilitator needs to be someone with a passion and sense of calling to help others become faithful Christian disciples.
 This passion must motivate them to be humble, flexible, warm, open and secure enough to allow others to explore personal boundaries of vocational understanding, experience and creativity.

 A facilitator, or mentor, does not hold a position of authority over people.
 They simply facilitate the gathering of people into groups, for learning and discussion.
-Thus:
+Accordingly, a facilitator:

--	A facilitator may be a lay-leader...
+-	may be a lay-leader;
--	They may be relatively young...
+-	may be relatively young;
--	They may be a woman.
+-	may be a woman;
--	They need not have gone to bible college...
+-	need not have gone to bible college;
--	Nor be an established church leader...
+-	need not be an established church leader;
--	Or an experienced mentor.
+-	need not be an experienced mentor.

-Equally, MPD can be facilitated by established leaders, mentors or disciplers—as long as they are willing and comfortable to facilitate group discussions that are genuinely reflective and exploratory.
+That said, MPD can be facilitated by established leaders, mentors or disciplers—as long as they are willing and comfortable to facilitate group discussions that are genuinely reflective and exploratory.
 These issues will not cause us to stumble if we humbly embrace the reality that the Spirit of Jesus is the real discipler of us all.

-Below, I've suggested four aspects of facilitating MPD that facilitators should look for and aspire to:

-1. [Facilitating Spirit-led discipleship]
--	[Facilitating openness]
--	[Facilitating learning]
--	[Facilitating unity].

 #### Facilitating Spirit-led discipleship ####